 If you don't think there was any significant way in which Bradley was a man, why do you think most people who encountered Bradley thought of Bradley as a man?
 Predjudice?

 If someone doesn't yet know that an acquaintance asks others to use a new, recently invented pronoun to refer to them, are they acting merely from prejudice if they use a gender pronoun to refer to them?

 Someone made the point to me that a cop perceiving a black man as violent may also be being honest, but that doesn't make his predjudiced perception valid.
 I agree.
 I think the distinction is in the accuracy of the basis for the perception.
 If you look at a South Asian person and perceive them as Muslim, without knowing anything about their religion, your perception is based on false information; there is no evidence, in what you perceive, to indicate that this person is Muslim.
 But someone born cis female who transitions to male really did have female aspects in his early life, and will, often, retain some.
 To perceive those is not false prejudice.
 To fail in speech to override that perception may be unsupportive, and feel deeply hurtful, and that's why I try not to fail at that.
 But it is not actually incorrect, isn't immoral, and shouldn't be illegal.

 Again, I find myself pleading with fellow progressives not to cede ground so easily to conservatives.
 The core tenets of progressivism are a bedrock that the vast majority of people support; it is foolish, and wrong, to push our principles with scorched earth, without balance and humanism, and thus to alienate and even punish would-be allies.

-Labels: gender, law, politics
+Labels: gender, law, podcast, politics